gmc-code/PC-Microbit-Extension-backup/docs/classes/Creating_a_Class.rst

 Naming Classes
 ----------------------

-| The name of the class is in camel case. e.g. **LevelGame**.
-Each word is capitalized and there are no underscores.
+| By convention, the name of the class is in camel case. e.g. **LevelGame**.
+| Each word is capitalized and there are no underscores.

 ----